Ph.D., State University of New York, Stony Brook

 - 2017 Palmer, Donald and Valerie Feldman, “Toward a more comprehensive analysis of the role of organizational culture in child sexual abuse in institutional contexts,” Child Abuse and Neglect, Vol. 74: 23-34.

 - 2017 Palmer, Donald and Valerie Feldman, Comprehending the Incomprehensible: Child Sexual Abuse in Organizations.
-An Organization Theory Perspective, Cambridge, UK: Cambridge University Press, co-authored with Valery Feldman (Forthcoming).
+An Organization Theory Perspective, Cambridge, UK: Cambridge University Press.

 Palmer brings his research findings to the classroom in two courses: The Causes of Organizational Wrongdoing and Power and Influence in Management.
 In recent years, Palmer has presented his research at a number of universities, including: Oxford University, INSEAD-Fontainebleau, The Medici Summer School in Florence, The University of New South Wales, Harvard University, Boston College, the University of Chicago, Northwestern University, New York University and the University of California, Berkeley.
 He has served as Distinguished Visiting Scholar at INSEAD in France.
 Palmer served as the editor of Administrative Science Quarterly from 2002-08.
 He formerly coordinated the UC Davis Study of California Women Business Leaders, an annual study of women’s participation in management and on the board of the 400 largest California corporations.